klauern/FitNesseMvn/README.md

  should).

 What I would expect is that the JUnit result shows that the first test threw an exception, and the second one passed.
-What happens is different, however.

- * No output in target/surefire-reports/ for the JUnitHelperTrinidadTest at all.
+However, no output in target/surefire-reports/ for the JUnitHelperTrinidadTest shows up at all.
+Instead, a 0 byte file is there, so it probably exited prematurely before generating test results.

 Where I've been pulling these examples from: